chmitch/AIAdjacent/Student/05-AMLDesigner.md

    7. Add "Evaluate Model"
    8. Run the trained model
       1. Create Training Compute
-3. Examine Model and output of each "pill"
+3. Examine Model and output of each "Pill"
 4. Create "Inferencing Pipeline"
 5. "Publish" to Endpoint
    1. Create AKS Cluster
 6. Examine in "Endpoints"
 7. Use the Swagger api to create Postman calls
    1. Use "Import from Link"
-8. Test Postman calls for service health and inference output
+8. Test Postman calls for service health
+9. Test Postman calls for inference output
-9. Add into Power BI
+10. Add into Power BI dataflow
+   1. "AI Insights"

 ## Hints